 The Open Theatre of Dora Stratou in Athens: The National Greek Dances Theatre of Dora Stratou is situated on the slopes of Filopappou Hill, just opposite the Acropolis Hill and within walking distance from the picturesque quarter of Thissio.
 Founded in 1953, it is actually a living museum since, every summer, four days a week, live performances of Greek traditional dances take place.

 This museum is open and has a large permanent stage designed by the famous Greek painter Spyros Vassiliou, large enough to allow different movements of the dancers.
 It has a seating capacity of 800 people and it is built amidst tall pines.
-The performers dance all kind of traditional dances, from every region and island of Greece.
+The performers dance all kinds of traditional dances, from every region and island of Greece.
 They wear traditional, handmade costumes with precious jewelry on them.

 Apart from dancing performances, the Theatre organizes dancing lessons, lectures and research programs all year round.
-In the summer, there are also Greek traditional dancing courses for foreigners in English.
+In summer, there are also Greek traditional dancing courses for foreigners in English.

 There are many ways to reach the Theatre of Dora Stratou from any location in Athens.

 Private transfers: We recommend using an online pre-booked transfer service, which provides transfer by taxi, minibus, or private VIP car and arranging a pickup directly from the port, airport, or your hotel.
 Alternatively, there’s the option of arranging a pickup by a local driver directly at the following numbers: (0030) 18288, (0030) 18222, (0030) 18180.
 You can also book your taxi online.

 On foot: As the Theatre of Dora Stratou is located in a central area of Athens, it can be easily reached on foot from Syntagma Square or Monastiraki Square in approximately 20 minutes.